DanHodges/TheologicalDictionary/divine-immanance.md

 # Divine Immanance
-Definition of Divine Immanance coming soon.
+The definition of Divine Immanance is coming soon!